 Once you have prepared the chart, don’t forget to distribute the revised list to all your employees who may need the list while recording transactions.
 These employees will first review the list, and if there is an account that is misplaced, they will advise accordingly.

-If you are completely in the dark when it comes to creating a chart of accounts, consider hiring an expert to help.
+If you are completely in the dark when it comes to creating a chart of accounts, consider talking to an accounting firm in Singapore to help.